dashpay/docs/docs/user/developers/integration-apis.rst

 https://services.tokenview.io

-Tokenview provides a wealth of DASH APIs, easy to perform cryptocurrency payment applications and develop Dash dApps.
-Monitor & Alert is served to receive balance changes in real time.
+Tokenview provides a Dash API, making it easy for developers to create cryptocurrency payment applications and develop Dash dApps.
+Monitoring and alerts features are available to notify applications of balance changes in real time.

 - Features: Fully access Dash historical and real-time on-chain data for non-custodial wallet, HD wallet.
 High performance and high availability.